syncfusion-content/xamarin-docs/Xamarin/DataGrid/Selection.md

 ## Selection animation

-The data grid supports selecting one or more rows programmatically or by touch interactions.
-In addition, the control also provides extensibility to animate the selected rows.

-It can be done by extending the [GridSelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController.html# ).
+The data grid provides extensibility to animate the selected rows or cells upon selection.
+It can be done by extending the [GridSelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController.html#) or `GridCellSelectionController` if `SelectionUnit` is `Row` or `Cell` respectively.

-Refer to the following example in which a CustomSelectionController is derived from `GridSelectionController` and an instance of it is assigned to the [SfDataGrid.SelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionController.html ) property to perform selection animation.
+Refer to the following example in which a CustomSelectionController is derived from `GridSelectionController` and an instance of it is assigned to the [SfDataGrid.SelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionController.html ) property to perform selection animation when a row is selected.

 {% tabs %}
 {% highlight xaml %}